neicnordic/puhuri-web/docs/API guide/authentication.md

 # Authentication

-Waldur MasterMind exposes REST API for all of its operations.
+Puhuri Core exposes REST API for all of its operations.
 Below are examples of typical operations performed against APIs.
 To run the examples, we are using a [HTTPie](https://httpie.org/).

 Almost all of the operations with API require an authentication token.
 Below we list two methods on how to get it.